Dansby Swanson Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to give up 108 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

-- Teheran (2-3) takes the mound for the Brewers in his eighth start of the season.
-He's put together a 2.85 ERA in 41 2/3 innings pitched, with 25 strikeouts.
+- Miley gets the start for the Brewers, his 12th of the season.
+He is 5-2 with a 3.02 ERA and 34 strikeouts in 56 2/3 innings pitched.

-- The righty's last appearance came on Tuesday against the New York Mets, when he threw 5 2/3 innings, surrendering seven earned runs while giving up seven hits.
+- In his most recent appearance on Wednesday, the lefty tossed four innings against the New York Mets, allowing two earned runs while surrendering three hits.

-- In seven games this season, the 32-year-old has an ERA of 2.85, with 5.5 strikeouts per nine innings.
-Opponents are hitting .208 against him.
+- The 36-year-old has put up an ERA of 3.02, with 5.4 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .219 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.